rabiyaverse/Remote-Health-Inequality/README.md

 # Remote-Health-Inequality
 Comparative data analysis of health inequity in Australia and Indonesia through the Social Determinants of Health framework. remote-health-inequity/
-# Remote Health Inequity

-Comparative data analysis of health inequity in Australia and Indonesia through the Social Determinants of Health (SDOH) framework.

 ## Repository Structure